 Saucony Endorphin Elite 2

 The original Saucony Endorphin Elite was a big hit with the race day crowd, as it delivered a snappy sensation with plenty of rebound.
-And while following up a fan-fave model is a tricky job, it's essential to keep pushing innovation forward.
-A very small quantity of the follow-up race rocker dropped ahead of the Paris Olympics, but a wider release is planned for March 2025.
+And while following up a fan-fave model is a tricky job, it's essential to keep pushing innovation forward, and Saucony did just that when they released a very small quantity of the Endorphin Elite 2 ahead of the Paris Olympics.

 Early reviews of the Endorphin Elite 2 peg it as equally loved and hated.
-But the new model does feature a lot of changes.
-Its usual PEBA foam has been replaced with much softer option called Incredirun, Saucony’s next gen of super foam cushioning.
-Though the brand haven’t revealed the specific make-up, it feels very different to the original version.
-It’s soft and squishy – like running on a marshmallow – but that does make it more unstable at the same time.
+The new model features a lot of changes from its predecessor, as its usual PEBA foam has been replaced with much softer option called Incredirun, Saucony’s next gen of super foam cushioning.
+Though the brand haven’t revealed the specific makeup, it feels very different to the original version.
+It’s soft and squishy – like running on a marshmallow – and while that is soft, it does make it more unstable.
+A wider release is planned for March 2025.

 PUMA Fast RB

-PUMA’s rule-breaking super trainer made headlines as it released in small quantities in 2024, but the controversial creation returns this January, and this time it has laces.
-In case you’re not up to speed with this one, PUMA designed the shoe to push the limits of running, giving it a hefty boost with a ginormous 58mm stack height, and a heel that defies gravity, not touching the ground.
-It also comes packed with three carbon fibre plates for an ultra-springy feel, which works in tandem with the unique shape to literally propel you forwards.
+PUMA’s rule-breaking super trainer made headlines as it released in small quantities in 2024, but the controversial creation returns this January and this time it has laces.
+In case you’re not up to speed with this one, PUMA designed the shoe to push the limits of running, giving it a hefty boost with a ginormous 58mm stack height and a heel that defies gravity – literally not touching the ground.
+It also comes packed with three carbon fibre plates for an ultra-springy feel, which works in tandem with the unique shape to propel you forwards.
 On its release, the laceless upper caused some concern with heel slippage, but 2025's laced version offers a more adjustable fit.
-It’s still not for every runner, but if you’re into your tech it’s definitely a fun shoe to experiment with!
+It’s still not for every runner, but if you’re into your tech, it’s definitely a fun shoe to experiment with!

 On Cloudboom Max